privacy-scaling-explorations/pse.dev/articles/the-zk-ecdsa-landscape.md

 ## Conclusion

 The frontier for private applications on Ethereum is about to burst wide open.
 The cryptography and optimisations are almost solved.
-Now we need a new wave of projects with sleek UX focused on solving real problems for Ethereum’s users.
+Now we need a new wave of projects with sleek UX focused on solving real problems for Ethereum's users.
 If you want to make any of the use cases above a reality, check out [our repo](https://github.com/privacy-scaling-explorations/e2e-zk-ecdsa) to get started.